Explicit $L^2$ bounds for the Riemann $\zeta$ function: First approach: as in a mean value theorem

 where

 for $1\leq j\leq 2n+1$ and $b_{n,j}=0$ for $j=0$ or $j>2n+1$. \end{lemma}

 \begin{proof} We substitute $y=1+\delta-x$ inside the definition of $g(x)$.
 Then, for $1-\delta\leq x\leq 1+\delta$,

-Inside the sums, we substitute $j=k+i+1$ in the first term and $j=k+i$ in the second term, we shift one summation symbol outside, with the new index $j$, and we uniformize the range of each of the inner sums (note that their extra or missing terms are indeed $0$).
+Inside the sums, we substitute $j=k+i+1$ in the first term and $j=k+i$ in the second term, we shift one summation symbol outside, with the new index $j$, and we uniformize the range of each of the inner sums.
 We obtain

 For $1\leq j\leq 2n+1$, we just define $b_{n,j}$ to be as in the statement.
 For $j=0$, we include in the definition of $b_{n,0}$ the term $\frac{1}{2}$ that was outside the sums, so that $b_{n,0}=\frac{1}{2}-\sum_{k=0}^{n}2^{2k}\left(2\binom{k}{-k-1}+\binom{k}{-k}\right)a_{k}=\frac{1}{2}-a_{0}=0$.
 Therefore